jamesWsg/pulsar-ansible-deploy/README.md

 this repo is based on https://github.com/streamnative/apache-pulsar-ansible,  for deploy larger pulsar cluster in production environment (like china union project), mainly include the following function:

 - Deploy pulsar cluster
-- Pulsar maitain ( located in `config` directory,  like config collect and distribution,)
+- Pulsar maitain ( located in `tools/configer` directory,  like config collect and distribution,)
 - Some common tools in production environment ( located in `tools` directory ,like disk partition, mkfs, mount and so on )